Medicare Premiums & IRMAA Brackets

 Part D Surcharges

 Part D base premium varies by plan (~$46.50/month avg in 2026).
-IRMAA surcharges are added on top.
-Unlike Part B, Part D IRMAA is billed separately by Medicare, not your plan.
+IRMAA surcharges are added on top and billed directly by Medicare — not by your plan.
+Part D uses the same income thresholds as Part B.

 |---|---|---|---|